 What's particularly exciting is that it becomes a song of liberation, a cry for justice.
 This illumines the problem generally present in the contemporary Christian worship music industry: Whiteness is intractably tied to the dominance of what has become the liturgical standard in white Evangelicalism over the past couple decades.

 I'm acknowledging my own complicity in the erasure of the contributions of black songwriters and Gospel music as the foundation upon which my spiritual language was developed.
 True liturgy, the work of the people, is a humble expression of diversity with diversity, not an abstract imposition of whiteness on an ecclesial space.
 It rejects systems of power and abuse, embracing a radical new paradigm wherein music and creative expression serve to powerfully bind communities together.

-the music comprising ecclesial spiritual expression is elastic, capable of redefinition in light of NEW THEOLOGICAL premises.
+The music comprising ecclesial spiritual expression is elastic, capable of redefinition in light of new theological premises.

 Such is already the practice of Evangelical gatherings across the more narrow conservative spectrum.
 There is a fair level of difference between the theology of Elevation Church and Thomas Road Baptist, Hopevale Church and St. Paul's Lutheran.
 Yet, you'll hear each of these congregations, all of whom carry significant divergence in some essential theological ideas, singing a comfortably middle-of-the-road Hillsong lead single from 2012.

 Why?
 They're actively redefining the terms in light of their own convictions.